Eugene32/Eugene32/README.md

  👋 Hi, I’m Reynan Kanindot

- 👀 I’m interested in web development and is currently taking a course for it.
+ 👀 Looking for a part-time job in web development.

 🌱 Currently:
 * Working as a quality control manager in a manufacturing company.